 Voices in the Street, our weekly public opinion segment.

 Along with Joe Crawford for CATSweek, a partnership with Community Access Television Services.

 Our feature was produced by Alycin Bektesh

 Voices in the Street was produced by Kelly Wherley,

 Our theme music is provided by the Impossible Shapes.

 Our board engineer and Executive Producer is Alycin Bektesh.

 In today’s EcoReport feature, Stephanie Boyles Griffin, from the Humane Society of the United States, talks about nonlethal methods to successfully reduce and manage deer populations.

 EcoReport is a weekly program providing independent media coverage of environmental and ecological issues with a focus on local, state and regional people, issues, and events in order to foster open discussion of human relationships with nature and the Earth and to encourage you to take personal responsibility for the world in which we live.
 Each program features timely eco-related headline news, a feature interview or event recording, and a calendar of events of interest to the environmentally conscious.

-This week’s news stories were written by Linda Greene, Norm Holy, and Dan Young.
+This week’s news stories were written by Joe Crawford, Linda Greene and Norm Holy.
 This week’s feature was engineered by Dan Young.
-This week’s calendar was compiled by Kristina Wiltsee.